grease-xmr/grease/docs/src/20_circuits.typ

 After verifying the dispute provided by the plaintiff the KES will:
 + signal the dispute on its public state,
 + monitor Monero for the closing transaction,
-+ create a timer to await for the dispute response window to expire.
++ start and enforce a dispute‑response window of length $Delta_"dispute"$; accept and process defendant responses during this window, and if it expires without resolution, proceed with the unlock process.

 The defendant will monitor the KES public state for a dispute.
 If the defendant detects the dispute, the defendant will:
-+ accept the dispute and send the adapted signature of the closing transaction to the KES,
+1. accept the dispute and send the adapted signature of the closing transaction to the KES,
-+ accept the dispute and broadcast the closing transaction to Monero,
+2. accept the dispute and broadcast the closing transaction to Monero,
-+ protest the dispute and send the unadapted signatures of a future transaction to the KES,
+3. protest the dispute and send the unadapted signatures of a newer closing transaction to the KES,
-+ ignore the dispute and allow the KES to find for the plaintiff.
+4. ignore the dispute and allow the KES to rule in favor of the plaintiff.

 The KES reacts to the defendant by:
-+ verifying the adapted signature:
+1. verifying the adapted signature:
-  + if verified the KES will close the dispute and update public state with the adapted signature,
+  + if verified the KES will close the dispute and update the public state with the adapted signature,
-  + if not verified the KES will find that the plaintiff is wronged and proceed with the unlock process.
+  + if not verified the KES will rule in favor of the plaintiff and proceed with the unlock process.
-+ observing the closing transaction on Monero and closing the dispute,
+2. observing the closing transaction on Monero and closing the dispute,
-+ processing the protest by verifying the unadapted signatures of the future transaction:
+3. processing the protest by verifying the unadapted signatures of the future transaction:
-  + if verified the KES will find that the defendant is wronged and proceed with the unlock process,
+  + if verified the KES will rule in favor of the defendant and proceed with the unlock process,
-  + if not verified the KES will find that the plaintiff is wronged and proceed with the unlock process.
+  + if not verified the KES will rule in favor of the plaintiff and proceed with the unlock process.
-+ recognizing that the dispute response window has expired, finding that the plaintiff is wronged and proceeding with the unlock process.
+4. recognizing that the dispute‑response window has expired, ruling in favor of the plaintiff and proceeding with the unlock process.

-The KES may start the unlock process for the wronged peer against the violating peer:
+The KES will start the unlock process for the wronged peer against the violating peer:
-+ the KES will close the dispute and update public state with the saved root secret share of the violating peer encrypted to the wronged peer.
++ the KES will close the dispute and update the public state with the violating peer’s saved root‑secret share $sigma_2$, encrypted to the wronged peer.

 The wronged peer will monitor the KES public state for the dispute closure.
 If the wronged peer detects the unlock process, the wronged peer will:
 + reconstruct the violating peer's root secret,
-+ choose to deterministically update the secret to find _any_ shared secret that can be used to create a valid Monero transaction #footnote[Under CLSAG, older transactions may quickly become stale and be rejected by the network.
-This time window will be relaxed post-FCMP++.],
++ deterministically advance the secret until a valid closing transaction can be formed #footnote[Under CLSAG, older transactions may quickly become stale and be rejected by the network.
+This time window will be relaxed post‑FCMP++.],
-+ adapt the unadapted signature of the closing transaction using the most recent violating peer's secret to gain the 4-of-4 pieces of information needed to broadcast the transaction,
++ adapt the unadapted signature of the closing transaction using the violating peer’s most recent secret to gain the 4‑of‑4 pieces of information needed to broadcast the transaction,
 + broadcast the closing transaction to Monero.

 == Grease Protocol